trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Once all matching executions have been delivered, an IBApi.EWrapper.execDetailsEnd event will be triggered.

 Important: By default, only those executions occurring since midnight for that  particular account will be delivered.
-If you want to request executions  from the last 7 days, TWS’s Trade Log setting “Show trades for …” must  be adjusted to your requirement.
+If you want to request executions  from the last 7 days, TWSÃ¢â‚¬â„¢s Trade Log setting Ã¢â‚¬Å“Show trades for Ã¢â‚¬Â¦Ã¢â‚¬Â must  be adjusted to your requirement.
 The IB Gateway is limited to only  executions from the current trading day since midnight.

 ### ExecID BehaviorCopy Location